 Sidesmen are a very necessary part of Cathedral services, helping to welcome people, show them to seats, hand out orders of service, take collections, direct the congregation during the administration of Communion, and help to tidy the Cathedral after the service.

 Library Volunteers will talk to visitors and provide information about the history and contents of the library.
 There is a small exhibition of library and archive materials.
-Donations of 50p are collected for the work of the library.
 Library Volunteers are required to supervise the use of the Reading Room as a reference and study library.
 They report to the Librarian and their responsibilities include the guidance of readers and the supervision of scholars using archives and rare books.
 Training is required and will be provided by the Librarian.

 This beautiful Cathedral is complemented with flower arrangements in the Chapels and the Nave for much of the year.
 Flower Arrangers are needed for both large and small arrangements on a regular basis and for special occasions.